manifold-inc/targon/docs/miner/installing-targonos.md

 Set these before booting the installer — it refuses to install with the TEE disabled.
 Menu names vary slightly between vendors; the settings below follow the common Supermicro/AMI layout.
+Follow the section that matches your CPU vendor.

 ### Intel TDX